 The risk management culture at GBI has been established as a key element of the Bank's strategy, with an emphasis on risk awareness at all levels of the organization.
-GBI has established an adequate segregation of duties and responsibilities enabling overall control of business operations.
+GBI has established an adequate segregation of duties and responsibilities enabling overall control over its business operations.
 Risk management is structured under various levels within the organization.
-These levels are composed of committees at the Supervisory Board Level, committees at the Bank level and in the form of separate risk and control division and departments.
-The committees which form the backbone of risk governance at GBI are established as per the segregation of duties principle, and supported by the related divisions and departments that have explicit risk management responsibilities as specified below.
+These levels are composed of committees at the Supervisory Board level, committees at the Bank level and in the form of separate risk and control departments.
+The committees, which form the backbone of the risk governance at GBI, are established as per the segregation of duties principle, and are supported by the related departments that have explicit risk management responsibilities as specified below.

 The Supervisory Board bears the overall responsibility for approving the risk appetite of GBI.
-The Risk Committee of the Supervisory Board (RCSB) advises the Supervisory Board on the Bank's risk appetite and ensures that effective risk management is conducted accordingly.
-The Audit and Compliance Committee of the Supervisory Board (ACSB) is the ultimate authority in independent audit functions, compliance-related risks, and the statutory financial reporting process.
+The Risk Committee of the Supervisory Board (RCSB) advises the Supervisory Board on the Bank's risk appetite and monitors that effective risk management is conducted accordingly.
+The Audit and Compliance Committee of the Supervisory Board (ACSB) assists the Supervisory Board to supervise the independent audit function, the compliance-related risks, and the statutory financial reporting process.
+The tasks and responsibilities of the Supervisory Board are further regulated by a Charter governing the Supervisory Board, which is disclosed on the Bank's website.

 The Managing Board (MB) of GBI functions as a collegial body, as referred to in Section 2:129 of the Dutch Civil Code.
-The MB is responsible for the management, general affairs, and business connected with GBI.
-The MB develops strategies, policies, and procedures to establish effective risk management and ensure that the Bank is in line with the approved risk appetite.
+The MB is responsible for the management and general affairs of, and business connected with GBI.
+The MB develops strategies, policies, and procedures to establish effective risk management and to ensure that the Bank is in line with the approved risk appetite.
+The tasks and responsibilities of the Managing Board are further regulated by a Charter governing the Managing Board, which is disclosed on the Bank's website.

-The Risk Management Committee (RMC) is responsible at the Bank level for coordinating and monitoring risk management activities, reporting directly to the RCSB.
-Other committees at the Bank level manage specific key banking risks: the Credit Committee (s) for credit risk; the Asset and Liability Committee (ALCO) for market, interest rate, and liquidity risks; and the Compliance Committee for compliance risks.
+The Risk Management Committee (RMC) is responsible for coordinating and monitoring risk management activities at the Bank level, reporting directly to the RCSB.
+Other committees at the Bank level manage specific key banking risks: the Credit Committee for credit risk; the Asset and Liability Committee (ALCO) for market, interest rate, and liquidity risks; and the Compliance Committee for compliance risks.
 The New Product Development Committee is responsible for the assessment and introduction of new products and services.